What You Need to Know About Utah’s New Minor Protection in Social Media Act (SB 194) and HB 464

-In early March, the Utah legislature repealed and replaced the Utah Social Media Regulation Act with SB 194 and HB 464.
+In early March of 2024, the Utah legislature repealed and replaced the Utah Social Media Regulation Act with SB 194 and HB 464.
 Utah lawmakers amended the Act in response to a lawsuit filed by an Internet trade association challenging the Act on constitutional grounds.
 Governor Cox signed the new bills into place on March 13, 2024.

 HB 464 repeals the Utah Social Media Regulation Act completely and introduces a new provision allowing a private right of action for any harm to minors on their mental health caused by excessive use of a social media platform's algorithmically curated social media service.